 Lotte Sky Tower

-This is South Korea’s tallest building, one that can be seen from almost any point in Seoul.
-You can climb all the way to the highest floors and admire the city from the top of its 117th to 123rd floors.
+This is South Korea’s tallest building, seen almost anywhere in Seoul.
+You can climb to the highest floors and admire the city from the top of its 117th to 123rd floors.

-Every now and then there is a special exhibition organized inside, and they do hold various Korean entertainment programs.
+Now and then, a unique exhibition is organized, and they hold various Korean entertainment programs.

-The building has one of the fastest elevators in the world, and you will be surprised how fast you will get to the top of Seoul.
+The building has one of the fastest elevators in the world, and you will be surprised at how fast you can reach the top of Seoul.

 Address: 300 Olympic-ro, Songpa-gu, Seoul, South Korea